Danilo-Miguel/Danilo-Miguel/README.md

+ # 👩🏻‍💻 Danilo de Souza Miguel.

+ **`Professor and Software Engineering`**

-## Hello, my name is Danilo de Souza Miguel.
+ Hello, my name is Danilo de Souza Miguel.
 I am a Software Engineer specializing in backend and mobile development (Java, Kotlin, Python, React Native, Flask, Docker).
 I work as a University Professor at Universidade São Judas Tadeu and FIAP, teaching Programming, Software Engineering, Computer Architecture, and Cloud Computing.
 I am currently a Ph.D. candidate in Computer Engineering, hold a Master's degree in Computer Engineering from the University of São Paulo (USP), and a Bachelor's degree in Computer Science from UNIP.

 <div align="center">